Guide Site Login

 Participants of all abilities join together to challenge themselves and to develop outdoor leadership skills.
 Learning how to face their fears and embrace their strengths, the students work together as a team to meet their challenges head on and rise as leaders.
-With a focus on creativity and inclusion, they discover ways to make adventures and activities safe and accessible for everyone involved.
+With a focus on creativity and inclusion, they discover ways to make adventures and activities both safe and adventurous for everyone involved.

 The trip begins with a welcoming introduction as we meet the teammates that we will be spending the next fourteen days with.
 We will learn new names and play ice breaker activities to get to know our group, and then we will jump in a van and drive across the Golden Gate Bridge to Marin.
 We then will establish group agreements and leadership roles, in addition to learning about camping skills, such as cooking, cleaning and setting up a tent.
 In the evening we hold our first nightly council circle where we enjoy the process of debriefing our day, sharing about ourselves, and learning about each other.
 We spend our second day paddling along the waters of Sausalito, learning the essential skills of sea kayaking.

 The second half of our adventure brings us to the South Fork of the American River.
 Here, we’ll discover the thrill and adventure of whitewater rafting on the South Fork of the American River, as well as learn the technical skills to do so safely.
 Instructors train you to navigate rapids and students take turns leading each other down Class I-II sections of the river.
 The more challenging Class III sections will be safely run by knowledgeable and experienced guides.